BitcoinDesign/Guide/guide/case-studies/savings-account.md

       caption: Introduces the user to the setup flow and informs them about having a signing device at hand.
     - file: onboarding/pin
       alt:
       caption: PIN entry, which is used for encrypting key and user data.
+This could also be an email.
     - file: onboarding/key-overview
       alt:
       caption: Overview of the key setup process.